some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-05](/assets/graphics/2022-11-21-cloud-native/slide-05.jpg)

-(pictured - an appropriate reaction to seeing 800 packages listed on `yum update`)
+(pictured - an appropriate reaction to seeing 800 packages listed on `yum update`) {: .notice}

 Lack of investment or institutional interest doesn't mean this problem is worth ignoring.
 If every company is a software company[^2], how that software is built becomes critical to the business.

 A build environment is like a kitchen.
 You can make all sorts of food in a kitchen, not the one dish that you want at any given time.
 With a simple set of tools and time, a dish can transport you anywhere in the world.
 If it's you and some reasonable roommates, you can all agree to a shared standard of cleanliness.
-The moment one unreasonable houseguest cooks for the team and leaves a mess, it's a bunch of work to get things back in order (broken builds).
+The moment one unreasonable house guest cooks for the team and leaves a mess, it's a bunch of work to get things back in order (broken builds).
 There could also be food safety issues (code safety issues) when things are left to get fuzzy and gross.

 Imagine being able to snap your fingers and get a brand new identical kitchen at every meal - that's the power of **ephemeral build environments**.
 Now imagine being able to track changes to those tools in that kitchen to ensure the knives are sharp and produce is fresh every single time anyone walks into it - that's putting your build environment in some sort of **version-controlled, infrastructure-as-code solution**.